jarus/flask-mongokit/docs/index.rst

         tasks = db.Task.find()
         return render_template('list.html', tasks=tasks)

-This view is very simple you can see we only call the :meth:`find` method and put the result into our template.
-Now we have a running example to work simple with a MongoDB inside a Flask application.
+This view is very simple.
+You can see we only call the :meth:`find` method and put the result into our template.
+Now we have a running example that works simple with a MongoDB inside a Flask application.

-If you want to see a full example of Flask-MongoKit look inside the repository you are going to find this todo application with the matching templates.
+If you want to see a full example of Flask-MongoKit look inside the repository.
+You will find there this ToDo application with the matching templates.

 .. _MongoKit documentation: http://namlook.github.com/mongokit/descriptors.html